eusebiomarquesbenitez/Neural-Network-Python/README.md

 ```

 ## Play it:
-You can modify learn_rate and number of iteration in `conf.py`
+You can modify learn rate and the number of iteration in `conf.py`, and see what will happen.

 **Enjoy it!**